ISRAEL – A site in Jerusalem, which was sealed off due to killings of two Israeli police officers by three Arab citizens of Israel has been reopened.

-The site is known to Jews as Temple Mount and to Muslims as Noble Sanctuary and is an area of huge religious importance to both faiths.
+To the Jews, the site is known as Temple Mount and to the Muslims, it is known as Noble Sanctuary as it serves a huge religious purpose for both faiths.

 “We reject the changes imposed by the Israeli government – we will not enter through these metal detectors,” said Sheikh Omar Kiswani, the director of the Al-Aqsa mosque located within the holy site.

 Police confirmed that some worshippers refused to enter the compound and opted to kneel and pray outside.